 The contexts of these users bring together the larger value in today’s world of marketing and micro moments.
 Increasingly, it is the context that connects the short moments of demand in the economy.
 Connecting the service or the product to the consumer in a short span of time is the great benefit of “Personas”.Continue reading “Persona: users, consumers, customers, clients and humans!”

-Expert input and team engagement: Bringing the affordable housing technology leads, coordinators, stakeholders and municipal liaisons to communicate to enable better product design was the goal for this effort.
+Subject Matter Expert input and team engagement: Bringing the affordable housing technology leads, coordinators, stakeholders and municipal liaisons to communicate and enable better product design was the goal for this effort.

 Research Methods: Interviews, heuristic review of current affordable housing websites, community discussion, developers’ feedback.

 Communication for a team of people with disparate backgrounds is a challenge when you have to code and build something together that serves a third party- here the public at large.
-It is furthermore a challenge when the task is a volunteer effort for some and is a job for some others on the team.
 The key stakeholders are the public, the users who need the technology to better their lives.
-This disparate team sometimes speaks different languages.
+This disparate team sometimes speaks different languages and has different perspectives.
 But in order to innovate successfully, this team needs to talk to each other and communicate well.
 Continue reading “Affordable housing calculator: expert input and community engagement”

 This research was conducted as a part of the PhD thesis (abstract) on the Urban Indian middle class in India that has undergone tremendous changes in their lives due to the simple fact of increased income levels and thereby increases in disposable incomes.
 One way to look at this change would be to look at economic data and another one is to look at it from a qualitative standpoint and see what is happening in people’s lives.
 People make negotiations on an everyday basis with this new disposable income as they utilize it in a market place.
 I looked at how a citizen focused middle class slowly took on the shape of a consumer focused middle class; how a family driven by limited incomes in one lifetime, moves into a consumption focus with their children’s lives and the process of this negotiation.